 The next most glaring difference is the pastor and the congregation will have the same amount of energy three hours into a service as someone who has been chugging energy drinks, which is remarkable when you consider how important dancing and moving is in these masses.
 For someone who is not used to that sort of thing, I was ready for bed afterward.

-There are songs that the choir or the pastor will sing and the crowd will sing along, feeling and believing every word they are singing.
-There is a passion that flows through the church when there is a song in progress, something that I feel is missing in Irish mass where songs are murmured for the most part (if they are sung at all by anyone outside the choir).
+There are songs that the choir or the pastor will sing and the crowd will sing along, feeling and believing every word they utter.
+There is a passion that flows through the church when there is a song in progress, something that I feel is missing in Irish mass where songs are murmured for the most part (if they are sung at all by anyone outside of the choir).

 Songs don’t just start and end though.
 More often than not the band will keep a beat playing during a Nigerian service.
-This keeps people on their feet and moving and swaying so even though the attention switches to what the pastor is saying, the impression is that there is more singing and dancing to come and this is just a cool down period.
+This keeps people on their feet, moving and swaying so even though the attention switches to what the pastor is saying, the impression is that there is more singing and dancing to come and this is just a cool down period.

 My own experience with people close to me and around me who come from different parts of Africa, and also from everything I have been exposed to on television and so forth, has formed my opinion that people from religious African families know far more about what they are practicing than an Irish family with the same religious beliefs.
 My experience of The Redeemed Christian Church of God made me believe that that could well be the case.